The DeVos Family

 Bissey received his bachelor’s of science degree in finance from Kansas State University in 1991.
 He later graduated from Wichita State University with a master’s of education in sports administration in 1995.
 Bissey is on the board of directors for the Foundation of Foster Children.

-Catherine Carlson, Vice President of Corporate Parternship and Premium Activation
+Catherine Carlson, Sr. Vice President of Corporate Parternship and Premium Activation

 Catherine Young Carlson begins her ninth season with the Orlando Magic.
 She was promoted to vice president of corporate partnership activation in July 2012 and added new responsibilities of also overseeing the premium activation team in March 2014.
 Carlson joined the organization in February 2009 as director of corporate partnership activation.